Do you remember when Google released AdWords? It was like the gold rush because companies were making millions of dollars from those ads.

 That’s why you don’t see a lot of asphalt companies or paper companies killing it on social media.
 It’s really hard to create shareable content in those niches.

 To see whether it’s viable for your niche, you can use Buzzsumo, a tool we’ve mentioned many times before.
 Not only will it show you if your niche is popular on social media, but it will also tell you which social media sites to focus on.

 Type your niche into the top content tool.
 If the results seem irrelevant, add quotation marks around your keyword:

-In addition to the core keywords, I recommend typing in a few related keywords for more data.
+In addition to the core keywords, we recommend typing in a few related keywords for more data.

 You’re looking for two things here:

-- Is content in my niche shareable? – If there are several pieces of content with over 1,000 shares, it’s safe to say that your niche is viable on social media.
+- Is content in our niche shareable? – If there are several pieces of content with over 1,000 shares, it’s safe to say that your niche is viable on social media.

 - Which network(s) is most popular? – You’ll likely see that one or two networks make up 90% of the shares.
 In the case above, Twitter is the dominant source, followed way behind by Facebook and LinkedIn in most cases.